It's not about love. It's about self-control.

 It seems that no matter where you turn these days, there's lots of talk about infidelity, sexting, the obsoleteness of marriage, and the impossibility of being monogamous.
-Call me old fashioned, or justplain obtuse, but is remaining physically and emotionally faithful to your partner really that difficult?
+Call me old fashioned, or just plain obtuse, but is remaining physically and emotionally faithful to your partner really that difficult?
 Are humans that beholden to their impulses ... or just that unwilling to deny themselves pleasure?

 Vicki Larson, writer for Huffington Post and author of OMG Chronicles, recently posted about this very topic.
 She broached the subject with provocative questions posed in The State of Affairs: Explorations in Infidelity and Commitment.
-One addressed whether infidelity is an individual's problem or a societal problem.
+One question addressed whether infidelity is an individual's problem or a societal problem.

-The article implies that because monogamy doesn't work for some, there is reason to question its relevance for all.
+The article implies that because monogamy doesn't work for some, there's reason to question its relevance for all.
 On some level, that strikes me as similar to abolishing speed limits because a good part of the population exceeds them.
 Those limits still serve as a brake on the potential danger of driving too fast — an outcome for which we all should be grateful.

-Monogamy, unlike speed limits, is not something imposed from the outside.
+Monogamy, unlike speed limits, isn't something imposed from the outside.
 It's something a couple should be agreeing to.
-If, like relationship expert Dan Savage, you can convince your partner of the benefits of an open relationship, great.
-If not, then you are making a decision.
+If you can convince your partner of the benefits of an open relationship, great.
+If not, then you're making a decision.

 The analogy is a stretch for me.
-Both may indeed impact others, but still are a function of personal choice.
+Both may indeed impact others, but they still are a function of personal choice.
 A real difference is that people do need to eat to survive, but healthy food may not be available or affordable.
-Yes, you may "need" sex but if you already have a partner and are unfaithful, you're just wanting to experience a different one.
+You may "need" sex, but if you already have a partner and are unfaithful, you're not doing it because of your sexual need — just wanting to experience a different one.

 Using self-control is called being a grown-up.
-Somehow most of us keep from driving off in someone else's car or eating off a plate at a neighboring table in a restaurant, no matter how tempted by what's in front of us.
+Somehow most of us keep from driving off in someone else's car or eating off a plate at a neighboring table in a restaurant, no matter how tempted we are by what's in front of us.